 Morro Rock is a volcanic plug in Morro Bay, California, on the Pacific Coast at the entrance to Morro Bay harbor.
 A causeway connects it with the shore, making it a tied island.
 The rock is protected as the Morro Rock State Preserve.

-Other then Morro Rock there are plenty of other things to do as well.
-Whale watching tours, cruises, various kayak and other water sport events are available.
-Our stay was only for a day so Morro Rock, the main street and the beach were our main destinations.
+Other than Morro Rock there are plenty of other things to do as well.
+Whale watching tours, cruises, various kayaks, and other water sports events are available.
+Our stay was only for a day so Morro Rock, the main street, and the beach were our main destinations.

 Food & Lodging

 We stayed at 456 Embarcadero Inn & Suites and we really liked the hotel.
 It is located right on the main street (Embarcadero) right next to most of the stores and restaurants.
 If you want to fly your drone or take pictures it is just a perfect location since across the street is basically the bay.